It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 "Help me into some house, Benvolio, Or I shall faint.
 A plague a' both your houses!
 They have made worms' meat of me.
 I have it, And soundly too.
 Your houses!"

-With his dying breath, a character vents his anger at his killers, or some other personal enemy.
-It may be an actual dying curse
+With his dying breath, a character wishes ill fortune upon his killers, or some other personal enemy.
+It may be an actual invocation of supernatural power

 of Famous Last Words